jamesmcroft/Security-and-Responsible-AI-Guide/chapters/chapter_01_understanding_security_and_responsible_ai.md

 ## Conclusion

 Adopting security and responsible AI practices is not just a regulatory requirement but a foundational element for building trust and ensuring the long-term success of AI initiatives.
-By integrating these principles, organizations can create systems that are not only technically advanced but also ethically sound and reliable.
+By integrating these principles, organizations can create systems that are not only technically advanced but also built responsibly.

 This introductory chapter lays the foundations for understanding how to embed security and responsible AI into the fabric of your AI solutions on Azure, highlighting the importance of fairness, reliability, inclusiveness, transparency, privacy, and accountability in AI systems.
 For engineering teams embarking on this journey, consider the following recommendations: